VictoriaShalabaeva/Accardo-Lab/README.md

 - Each article in the publication list contains a DOI link which significantly saves user's time (no need to google further).

 - The *Contact* page contains a Google map that facilitates a trip planning for visitors.

+### Features Left to Implement

+- a *Scroll Back To Top Button*.
+This feature would be particularly useful in the *Publications* page as it is rather long.

+- a *Search Bar* through which a user can search content of their concern within the website.

 ## Technologies Used